kairosity/mp2-tunnel-focus/README.md

 6. Daily/weekly/monthly view of time spent working on each task/project. - Automated graphs with D3.js

 # Testing

+- Manipulating the DOM and working out how to access the objects referred to by the HTML elements was challenging.
+The problem was that the objects were separate entities to the HTML classes.
+- I had to create a continuous linkage between the two.
+- I started by creating only a Task class and then a heap of functions that used that class to manipulate the DOM, but after reviewing a lot of OOP videos online, I realised I could add a List class and use them conjointly to do almost all the manipulation without having to manage a bunch of functions in the global scope.
+- So each time the HTML was updated, so too was the object in the array of tasks.

+- Ran into issue with local storage.
+Didn't realise that it overwrote each time you called. localStorage.set method.
+Fix: I created a local storage method on the List Object.

 # Issues / Room For Improvement